 We continue to provide free parking, pool entry and facility hire and will maintain levels of service as we look for opportunities for continuous improvement and efficiency.

-VALUATION OF UNITAR ROVED CAPITAL VALUES
+VALUATION OF UNITED CAPITAL VALU

-City of Palmerston uses Chimproved Capital Value as the basis for all land value to s in the Palmerston area to determine the rates as a sment.
-Unimproved Capital Value is the value of the land without any improvements.
+City of Palmerston uses the basis for all land to determine the rates ent.
+Unimproved Capital Value is the value of the hout any improvements.